tsackton/taelgar/Species/Exotic Languages.md

 * **Bullywug**: spoken by bullywugs mostly
 * **Grell**: a corrupted form of Deep Speech, spoken by the greel

-%% notes on rarity:
+%% A few further notes based on Discord conversations:

-these really are probably properly considered as three separate classes of things:
+First, any unique race (i.e. from the "unique race" category in [[Creating New Species]]) would certainly have their own language (as well as the elder races and humans), and in fact, the "main page" list of exotic languages certainly includes those.

+Second, the extra-planar languages would likely cover both (a) the element aspect of the Children of the Divine and (b) any fiend/celestial/native-to-another plane creature (i.e. the "Children of Belief" in [[Creating New Species]])

+Third, the dragons, elementals, fey, and titans would certainly have had their own languages: draconic is discussed below; sylvan is well developed; titan is unclear but related to giant; elemental is extra-planar and discussed there:
+* Dragons need thought and consideration and which must have some strange magic associated with them and need some thought on why they exist - perhaps related to the language of spellbooks
+* Titans invented some kind of runic writing, but their language is not clearly considered and many or many not be related to Giant

-(1) alien tongues, which would include not just deep speech and grell, but also e.g. the pictographs of the sentient ocean and the language of the merfolk.
+Four, the alien mind creatures, i.e. the "alien" category in [[Creating New Species]], would speak their own exotic languages as well, such as Deep Speech, above.
+This might not just be deep speech and grell, but also e.g. the pictographs of the sentient ocean and the language of the merfolk.
-(2) draconic and related languages, which must have some strange magic associated with them and need some thought on why they exist
-(3) "beast speech" of various kinds which are spoken by a range of beastly sentiences; this might potentially even include e.g. bullywugs, who are potentially in some ways akin to giant eagles or other awakened beasts

-at the moment I'm not sure if other categories exist, although any unique species would presumably need a language in some way. roughly matches to [[Creating New Species]], when paired with [[Extra-Planar Language]].
+Fifth, the orcs and goblinoids have their own languages.
+Other creations of the Void mind probably speak one of those language families, although could end up here as well.

+Going through the remaining categories of creature, we have only the soulless creations and the magical.
+The vast majority of these creatures likely speak other languages, rather than their own species-specific language, although of course there could be exceptions.

+This can be restated as effectively saying that there are broadly five categories of languages to be considered Exotic -
+* Alien tongues, mostly spoken by creatures in the "alien" category
+* Beast speech, a potentially wide variety of tongues spoken by creatures (mostly) in the "awakened" category
+* Planar tongues, or those related to planar tongues, spoken by the elementals and the children of belief
+* The tongues of the children of the divine
+* The tongues of the unique species
 %%